microsoft/vcpkg-docs/vcpkg/consume/asset-caching.md

 ## 1 - Create an asset cache directory

-vcpkg offers two types of asset cache providers:
+vcpkg offers the following asset cache providers:

 * `x-azurl`: which is intended to work with Azure Blob Storage containers, but works just as well with other service providers and even local or network filesystems.
-* `x-script`: which lets you add your own business logic to handle asset caching throug a customizable script or executable.
+* `x-script`: which lets you add your own business logic to handle asset caching through a customizable script or executable.

 This tutorial uses, `x-azurl` as the provider to store assets in a local directory in your filesystem using a URL with the `file://` protocol.